evernym/sovrin-environments/vagrant/training/vb-multi-vm/TestSovrinClusterSetup.md

 * Change the timezone.
 For a list of candidates, refer to `/usr/share/zoneinfo` on an Ubuntu system.
-* Change the network adapter for bridging.
-For interactive selection, remove this line entirely.
 * Change the IP addresses of the VMs
   * Change the Vagrantfile in each place that an IP address is designated for a Validator or an Agent